As the war for top talent ensues, investing in and caring about people is critical to your company’s success.

 Where would you say your current HR tech stack falls?
 We asked our webinar attendees, and 74% of the audience fell into Stages 1 or 2, nurturing high-touch programs while seeking more opportunities for automation and scale.

-Let’s walk through the framework together using Anniversary Award recognition as a quick case study.
-Because of recognition’s tight association with prestige and feelings of accomplishment, it works $50B annually into employee rewards and recognition, primarily comprised of cash bonuses, gift cards, floral arrangements, and company plaques.
+Let’s walk through the framework together using Anniversary Award employee recognition as a quick case study.
+Because of employee recognition’s tight association with prestige and feelings of accomplishment, it works $50B annually into employee rewards and employee recognition, primarily comprised of cash bonuses, gift cards, floral arrangements, and company plaques.
 Quite a lot of money, with a goal of positively influencing the receiving employee’s performance, attitude and contributions.
 But the bad news?
-Deloitte found that 87% of traditional rewards have zero impact on organizational performance – including KPIs like engagement, performance, and retention.
+Deloitte found that 87% of traditional employee rewards have zero impact on organizational performance – including KPIs like engagement, performance, and retention.